 Training is a key component of the Chemical Safety Program and it is mandatory for all students, faculty and staff to ensure safe chemical practices are known prior to use.
 The table below lists the training required depending on your scope of work.

 For course instructors, EHS has the ability to enroll your classlist into any of the training modules below.
-In academic courses that requiring the use of chemicals, it is strongly recommended that students take the WHMIS Training.
+In academic courses that require the use of chemicals, it is strongly recommended that students take the WHMIS Training.

 The list below identifies the required training requirements based on the type of work completed: